AndorfLab/ImmPort-Curation-Tool/documentation/Preparing-and-Preprocessing-Files.md

 If the study file contains information from multiple visits, a visit column is required.
 If the study file contains information from only a single visit, then a visit column can be used or a default visit for the entire study file can be specified within the curation tool.

-#### Study Day or Date Column
+#### Study Day Column
-The column used to identify the day or date of the event.
+The column used to identify the day of the event.
+This should be an  integer that is in reference to some day 0 event (e.g., 'day of first visit' or 'day of recruitment').
 This column should be specified in the data dictionary column "Mappings" as "Study Day".

 This column is highly recommended, but not required.
 If a study day column is not included, then the study day in the completed *Lab Tests* or *Assessments* template will be filled in as the minimum start day that corresponds to the specified visit.
 Specifically, the value from the *MIN_START_DAY* in the planned_visit.txt file is used.

 #### Study Time Column
 The column used to identify the time of the event.
 This column should be specified in the data dictionary column "Mappings" as "Study Time".
+Study time will only be used to propagate the *Assessments* template, not the *Lab Tests* template.

 This column is recommended when pertinent, but not required.